alexandrelamberty/alexandrelamberty/README.md

 ## 👋 Hello and welcome

-I am Alex, a computer hobbyist with a passion for software architecture and building scalable, reliable systems.
+I am Alex, a full stack web developer with a passion for software architecture and building scalable, reliable systems.

 My interests include microservice, SOA, API, data structure, automation, microcontrollers, UI, UX, and AI.
 My main focus is on good code, programming standards, DevOps, CI/CD, and documentation.
 I am curious about new technologies, internet standards (RFCs) and specifications.

-Currently, I am undergoing training to become a full-stack web developer.

 ### Projects